Vande Bharat Extension to Jammu Put on Hold Hours After Announcement

 According to officials familiar with the matter, the sudden pause appears to stem from a combination of operational and logistical factors

-Senior Divisional Commercial Manager Uchit Singhal confirmed the development, stating that “due to some unavoidable circumstances, the notification programme of Vande Bharat’s extension from March 1 has been put on hold by the Railway Board till further advice.”
-He added that further instructions would be shared once received and expressed regret for the inconvenience caused to passengers and stakeholders who had anticipated the upgraded service.
+Srinagar: The Railway Board has put on hold the proposed extension of the Vande Bharat Express from Katra to Jammu Tawi, hours after Northern Railways announced that the service would begin from March 1.
+Senior divisional commercial manager Uchit Singhal confirmed the development.
+“Due to some unavoidable circumstances, the notification programme of Vande Bharat’s extension from March 1 has been put on hold by the Railway Board till further advice,” he said, adding that further instructions would be shared once received.